MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing-a-driver-through-an-embedded-signature.md

 ---
 title: Test-Signing a Driver through an Embedded Signature
-description: Test-Signing a Driver through an Embedded Signature ms.date: 04/20/2017
+description: Test-Signing a Driver through an Embedded Signature ms.date: 02/16/2022
 ---

 # Test-Signing a Driver through an Embedded Signature

 A signed [catalog file](catalog-files.md) is all that you must have to correctly install and load most [driver packages](driver-packages.md).
 However, embedded-signing might also be an option.
 Embedded-signing refers to adding a digital signature to the driver's binary image file itself, instead of saving the digital signature in a catalog file.
 As a result, the driver's binary image is modified when the driver is embedded-signed.

-Embedded-signing of kernel-mode binaries are required whenever the driver is a boot-start driver.
+Embedded-signing of kernel-mode binaries is required whenever the driver is a boot-start driver.
 In 64-bit versions of Windows Vista and later versions of Windows, the kernel-mode code signing requirements state that a *boot-start driver* must have an embedded signature.

 As with [catalog files](catalog-files.md), [**SignTool**](../devtest/signtool.md) is used to embed a digital signature within kernel-mode binary files by using a test certificate.
 The following command line shows how to run SignTool to do the following: